department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/accelerated-payments.md

 ### What benefits can I get?

 Education benefits in the form of accelerated payments of 60% of tuition and fees for high-cost high-tech programs.
+We issue an accelerated payment to you instead of the monthly benefits you would otherwise get.

 ### How do I get these benefits?